 The Group has established a credit risk management policy under which individual credit evaluations are performed on all customers requiring credit over a certain amount.
 These evaluations focus on the customer's past history of making payments when due and current ability to pay, and take into account information specific to the customer as well as pertaining to the economic environment in which the customer operates.
-Trade receivables are due within 30 to 90 days from the date of billing.
+Generally, trade receivables are due within 30 to 90 days from the date of billing, except for certain large customers where credit term up to one year are granted.
 Normally, the Group does not obtain collateral from customers.

 Significant concentrations of credit risk primarily arise when the Group has significant exposure to individual customers.
-At the end of the reporting period, 6.7% (2020: 6.4%) and 17.1% (2020: 16.6%) of the total trade and bills receivables was due from the Group's largest debtor and the five largest debtors, respectively.
+At the end of the reporting period, 5.8% (2023: 6.1%) and 25.5% (2023: 20.7%) of the total trade and bills receivables was due from the Group's largest debtor and the five largest debtors, respectively.